fhendrikx/solo86/hardware/uart/README.md

+## Settings

-- "BRK EN": if present, this allows the client to send a BREAK signal which causes the Solo86 board to reset.
+- "BRK EN": if present, this allows the client to send a BREAK signal which causes the Solo/86 board to reset.

 - "RUN EN": if present, the PI will reboot when the rest of the system reboots.
+This is not always desirable.